-Financial Institutions Sentiment Survey 2020: Looking beyond lockdown
+Financial Institutions Sentiment Survey 2021

-Spotlight on sustainable finance
+Spotlight on sustainability

 Important legal information

-Lloyds Bank is a trading name of Lloyds Bank plc, Bank of Scotland plc and Lloyds Bank Corporate Markets plc.
 Lloyds Bank plc.
 Registered Office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales no. 2065.
 Bank of Scotland plc.
 Registered Office: The Mound, Edinburgh EH1 1YZ.
 Registered in Scotland no. SC327000.
 Lloyds Bank Corporate Markets plc.
 Registered office 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales no. 10399850.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278, 169628 and 763256 respectively.

 Eligible deposits with us are protected by the Financial Services Compensation Scheme (FSCS).
 We are covered by the Financial Ombudsman Service (FOS).
 Please note that due to FSCS and FOS eligibility criteria not all business customers will be covered.